-From the chart and table above, it appears that the performance ratio from April 2022 to present has fallen short of projections with a deviation of 3 % to 16 %.
+From the chart and table above, it appears that the performance ratio from May 2022 to present has fallen short of projections.
 We note that this is inconsistent with the above forecast irradiance observed since COD.
 The irradiance is high which should have resulted in a higher than forecast PR.
-This indicates that the plant has experience production losses which were not due to bad weather conditions.
-Harmattan would require unscheduled maintenance to confirm if equipment failure resulted in lower performance.
+This indicates that the plant has experienced production losses which were not due to bad weather conditions.
+Harmattan would require unscheduled maintenance reports to confirm if equipment failure resulted in lower performance.

-Vergelegen Production Vs Forecast
+Vergelegen Production vs Forecast

 The following table describes the production of the project.
 Production was measured from COD to August 2022 and compared to the P50 forecast.
 Harmattan has performed a recalculation of the weather adjusted forecast based on the adjusted irradiation forecast and using Equation 1.
+No weather adjustments were performed prior to April 2022 as the irradiation was not available.
 We note that the weather adjusted forecast was calculated incorrectly by the Operator as seen in Table 8 5.
 Harmattan points out that October 2022 was not a full month, so production is low.
-Harmattan adjusted the forecast for the 3 days of operation.
-The resulting variance shows that the plant was above forecasts.
-Total production since COD is 840,970 kWh with a variance of 5.22 % below the original forecast and 4.99 % below the weather adjusted forecast.
+Harmattan adjusted the forecast for the three days of operation.
+Total production since COD is 840,970 kWh with a variance of 5.22 % below the original forecast and -6.88% below the weather adjusted forecast.